jakemoody/courses-plotly-python/chapter2.md

 In this final exercise, we will build an interactive bubble map with Plotly showing 2014 US City Populations.
 The data is available in the console as `df`.

 *** =instructions
+- Fill in the blank in the `dict` function wiht `'scattergeo'`
+- Fill in the blank in the `py.plot` function with `'d3-bubble-map-populations'`

 *** =hint
+- Simply fill in the blanks!

 *** =pre_exercise_code
 ```{python}